skip1/Retail-UPC-Finder/README.md

-# UPC Finder for Online Shopping
+# UPC Finder for Resellers

 Chrome extension (Manifest V3) that shows a product's UPC on supported shopping sites and gives you a one-click link to search that UPC on